 My father often recounts his childhood summers in broad nostalgic strokes.
 He tells stories of traveling across the country with his parents for weeks on end.

-They visited state parks, camped under the open sky, and took in all that nature has to offer.
-There were no cellphones, no personal computers, and social networking was an unknown concept many years away from its creation.
+They visited state parks, camped under the open sky, and took in all that nature offers.
+There were no cell phones or personal computers, and social networking was an unknown concept many years from its creation.

-In the era, my father describes, they rarely carried devices while hiking.
-They relied on maps, trail knowledge, a compass, and a general good sense of direction.
+In the era my father describes, they rarely carried devices while hiking.
+They relied on maps, trail knowledge, a compass, and a general sense of direction.

 They didn't worry about running out of power.
 They didn’t have to.